35 Other Ways to Say “In Case You Are Not Aware”

 It works well when addressing both knowledgeable and uninformed parties.

-Read Also More: 35 Other Ways to Say Thank You for Trying
+Read Also More: 35 Other Ways to Say "Go F Yourself"

 15. In case you’re not up to speed